 The high river bluff is the reason for the area’s unusual name.
 At the turn of the last century, lumbermen needed inexpensive ways to transport timber from the forest to the sawmills and wide-flowing rivers like the Manistee were the answer.
 Steep banks were used to “rollaway” the logs in a thunderous avalanche to the water where they floated to the mills.
 Unfortunately, the practice quickly stripped the vegetation from the river banks and, by the time the lumbermen moved on, eroding sand was clogging and narrowing the rivers.
 In the last 20 years, efforts have been made to stabilize the Manistee River High Banks with fieldstone terraces and replantings.
 The observation platform was installed in 2001 so visitors could enjoy the stunning view without damaging the fragile system.

-The trip to the High Rollaway can feel like a bit of an adventure itself as you go from pavement, to gravel, to dirt but it can be accessed by car.
+The trip to the High Rollaway can feel like a bit of an adventure itself as you go from the pavement, to gravel, to dirt but it can be accessed by car.
 From Traverse City, drive south on M-37 to the small town of Buckley.
 Turn left (east) at the flashing light.
 From there you will turn right at the first stop sign also known as road N17.
-Continue to road W4 which is the next stop sign) turn left.
+Continue to road W4 which is the next stop sign and turn left.
 Continue about three and a half miles.
 Ignoring the sharp curve, continue straight onto a well-traveled dirt road where you will follow this for some time until you'll find where to park.